 - identifying any regulatory issues, or market participant behaviour or practices that may not be supporting the development of competitive retail markets

 - the profitability of electricity retailers through time and the extent to which profits are, or are expected to be commensurate with risk

 - all wholesale market price, cost and conduct issues relevant to the inquiry.

-A preliminary report is due to the Treasurer by 27 September 2017 and a final report by 30 June 2018.
+A final report is due to the Treasurer by 30 June 2018.